mamhoff/datasets/doc/adr/0001-have-a-single-repo-but-separate-installable-datasets.md

 ## Consequences

-We no longer need CSV parsing files.
+We no longer need CSV parsing code for look up data in the datasets (although, we keep the original csv files in the datasets, do they can be easily consumed if can _can_ read csv easily)

 Code relying on the current `item_definitions.csv` format will not be able to consume new datasets.